 Some other feedback I got was that the game helps teams to brainstorm about their way of working.
 The cards trigger fruitful discussion which provides valuable insights.
 Team members also get to learn each other in the game, and they find out how their colleagues feel about certain practices.
 One attendee said that it was nice to experience that prioritizing is not always easy, he gained an understanding of what their product owner feels when the team wants to know what to do first.

 I asked the teams to also note down improvement suggestions for the game, which they did.
 So it wasn’t only the attendees who learned things in my session, I also learned stuff.
 This is one of the reasons why I like the XP Days Benelux conference so much, you ask for feedback, and you get it!

 Want to play the game?

 There are no best practices, only good practices in context.
 When you’re on an agile journey you will need to adjust along the way, and decide which practices you want to apply, improve, or abandon.
 The Agile Self-assessment Game helps you to do this, and more.

 The Agile Self-assessment Game is listed on the Agile Self-assessment tools and checklists page.

-If you’re interested to play the game, then I suggest to get in touch with me.
+If you’re interested to play the game, then I suggest getting in touch with me.
 If you just want to get started, then you can also download the cards and start playing.
 Feel free to contact me anytime if you have a question, at Twitter @BenLinders, or via email firstname.lastname@example.org.
 I’ll be more than happy to help you.